sjain882/HELEN-ClearType-Toggle/.github/README.md

 Simple patcher for HELEN software that toggles its ability to enable or disable Windows ClearType.

-Compatible with Windows XP & above (tested)
+Tested on Windows XP & above.
 </div>

 ‎